Why Choose Us for Head and Neck Cancer Care?

 When Preventing Cancer Is the Focus

 The University of Chicago is home to the Upper Aerodigestive Cancer Risk Clinic, which provides patients with access to ongoing clinical trials to test new ways to detect oral cancer early on.

 Research into New Alternatives for Treatment

-Our doctors and scientists are committed to advancing treatment of head and neck cancer through research.
+Our doctors and scientists are committed to advancing management of head and neck cancer through research.
 Currently, researchers are pioneering the use of novel biomarkers in head and neck cancer and testing the latest targeted therapies such as drugs that react against the cancer’s growth factors and immunotherapies.

 As recognized experts in this field, our team has led several influential clinical studies.
-At any given time, our team is actively conducting clinical and basic science research into nearly every aspect of this disease.
+At any given time, our team is actively conducting clinical, translational and basic science research into nearly every aspect of this disease.
 Currently we're focusing on research in a number of key areas: